"Words from the

 people sing and dance about what they are going through.
 Things change dramatically when one evening

-the visitors use an experimental tablet computer they have with them to participate
+the visitors use an experimental tablet computer they have with them to

-poles.
+two wooden poles.
 The videoconference is with an administrator

 of the visitors' school back in NYC.